facile-it/facile-it.github.io/content/blog/eng/different-types-of-software-testing.md

 ## Notes and conclusions

-We've understood that there's no such thing as 'breaking stuff', there are many types of testing (and many more than what we've covered) and most importantly that it's good to know atleast some of them.
+We introduced the concept that there is no such thing as "breaking things" and that there are many types of tests that can support the *software life cycle*.
+We now know that it is a good idea to know at least some of them.

-Testing is part of the development and having knowledge about them should be a focus for everyone who works in the development of an application.
+*Tests* are part of the development process and knowing them should be a **goal** for everyone working on developing an application.

-Don't forget to check what's the best approach to test your application and plan some time with your team to discuss, review and create some tests for it!
+We must not forget to check what is the best approach to test our application, in the trade-off between effort, time and coverage, planning some time with teams to discuss, review and create some tests!